TruongNDN/mnist/README.md

-TL;DR : THE FIRST PART IS JUST ABOUT HOW TO RUN THE DATA To download the data (already in .t7 format), run
+TL;DR : THE FIRST PART IS JUST ABOUT HOW TO RUN THE DATA.
+To download the data (already in .t7 format), run
 ```Shell
 wget https://s3.amazonaws.com/torch7/data/mnist.t7.tgz